1116574/wtp-nlp-impediments/documentation.md

 --------
 ### `Degraded_Line`
 A line (as a whole) is experiencing some difficulties.
+This is usually when the authority is lazy and only provides a generic "problems on the metro" message. (*note that `multiple` was never encountered, and is only technically supported*)

 `affected` will be a list of strings denoting the metro line (M1 or M2) that is experiencing difficulties.